-The hearing officer informally conducts the hearing.
+The hearing is conducted informally by the hearing officer.
 The PHA and the tenant must be given the opportunity to present oral or documentary evidence pertinent to the facts and issues raised by the complaint, and to question any witnesses.